Concert Series Lineup, Dates, Times & MORE!

 ABOUT THE COMPANY

-Immanuel Lutheran Communities is the only Life Plan Community in northwest Montana serving the older adult population.
+Immanuel Living is the only Life Plan Community in northwest Montana serving the older adult population.
 As a not-for-profit LPC, we offer retirement choices that embrace a philosophy of dignified care for the whole person.
 Our community offers the full spectrum of care from independent and assisted living, memory care, post-acute care, and skilled nursing.
 Providing resident-focused care that is professional and compassionate is our main priority, and we serve seniors the way they need to be served: with whatever they need.

 Employee Demographics

-Company Culture at Immanuel Lutheran Communities
+Company Culture at Immanuel Living

-Why Work at Immanuel Lutheran Communities?
+Why Work at Immanuel Living?

 Today, the Alzheimer’s Caregiver Support Group Meeting resumed with monthly meetings.
 The support group meets every third Monday of the month, from 3:00 PM – 4:30 PM, at Buffalo Hill Terrace, 40 Claremont St, Kalispell, Montana, 59901.